Yellowpaper Summary丨MultiVAC: The World’s First All-dimensional Sharding Solution

 MultiVAC Sharding At A Glance

 Einstein once remarked that mathematics has earned the respect of many because of its reliability and indisputability.
-A firm believer in this statement, MultiVAC strives to maximize the benefits that mathematical elegance can provide.
+A firm believer in this statement, MultiVAC is maximizing the benefits that mathematical elegance can provide.

 What do you think of our dynamic sharding design?